jlevy/kmd/README.md

 ## Using kmd

 Tab completion is your friend!
 Just press tab to get lists of commands and guidance on help from the LLM-based assistant.

 Type `?` or use `kmd_help` within the shell for full documentation.

+## Examples

-Get started with some brief examples.
-Try these commands one at a time to see how it
+A few commands you can try one at a time to see how kmd works:
-works:

 ```shell
 # Set up a workspace to test things out: